Canadian Democracy @ Work

 Why do we need Democracy @ Work?

 Information and civic literacy are typically only taught in schools.
 There is little training or education for adults on these crucial topics.
-Yet, as the internet has become an increasingly significant political arena, and as the digital landscape has changed drastically, it is essential that adults update their knowledge and skills to navigate this evolving environment effectively.
+Yet, as the internet has become an increasingly significant political arena, it is essential that adults update their knowledge and skills to navigate this evolving environment effectively.

-The modules developed through this project will equip Canadian adults with an understanding of fast-moving developments in artificial intelligence, deepfake technology, and digital manipulation – and the relevance of these advances to their civic lives.
-The knowledge and skills developed in the course of these modules will, therefore, enable Canadian adults to better participate in democratic processes, contribute to informed public discourse, and safeguard democratic institutions.
+This project engages with workplaces and unions to deliver essential civic and digital skills training to Canadian adults.
+The knowledge and skills developed in the course of these modules enable Canadian adults to better participate in democratic processes, contribute to informed public discourse, and safeguard democratic institutions.